leather-io/mono/docs/extension-development.md

 4. Now that the setup is complete, let's install the packages:
    - In the monorepo:
      1. Run `pnpm i`.
-     2. Run `pnpm ts:build` to build all of the packages.
+     2. Run `pnpm build` to build all of the packages.
      3. Run `pnpm dev` to watch for changes in the repository.
    - In the extension, just run `pnpm i`, and it should install everything else.